rohitbhamu/LinksForLearning/README.md

 	**git pull --allow-unrelated-histories origin master** for change proxy for git write command ***atom ~/.gitconfig***

+for **setting up and Up Button** in any android app go to manifest and give parent activity to that activity to which you want ot give an Up button and in that activity write getSupportActionBar.setDisplayHomeAsUpEnabled(true);

 **Github repo that have appointment schduling** this repo can be helpful for me
 	web version **https://github.com/alextselegidis/easyappointments**
 	android version **https://github.com/alextselegidis/easyappointments-android-client**